-The 2020 drought in Hawke’s Bay highlights the importance of our regional water security programme.
+The 2020 drought in Hawke’s Bay highlights how critical it is to have a plan for regional water security.
 We’re aiming to make sure Hawke’s Bay has long-term, climate-resilient and secure supplies of freshwater for all.

 In 2020, the Government’s Provincial Growth Fund (PGF) allocated $30.6 million for a package of four freshwater security initiatives for project development and construction activity, co-funded and led by Hawke’s Bay Regional Council.